Tonyg92x/42-common-core/README.md

 <h3 align="center">42-common-core projects</h3>

   <p align="center">
     The 42 common-core formation is a programming formation.
 In this formation, we learn c / c++ / vm / dockers / subnetting and web developpment.
-The project Born2BeRoot and netPractice are not present since they don't require any code.
+The project Born2BeRoot (secure linux vm creation) and netPractice (subnetting fundamentals) are not present since they don't require any code.
   </p>
 </div>